Save 40% when you buy the entire hair kit. See the kit

 There are some pretty weird beauty trends out there, to be sure, but if you think the idea of working grapes into your hair and skin routine is silly, you’d have to argue with a lot of people, some of them scientists.

 After all, natural hair oils have beneficial effects substantiated by science.
+Some oils, like geranium oil for hair, are sold to promote healthy hair growth.
 And there are entire spas where people bathe in wine for its alleged benefits for keeping you looking useful.

 But alleged benefits aren’t what we’re about here at Hers.
 In fact, our job is entirely about cutting through the rumors to give you an accurate picture.
 So what gives with grapes?
 Is grapeseed oil a natural remedy to promote better hair growth, repair damaged hair and make all of your dreams come true?